mentor-pranaya/-circuit-guard-PCB-defect-detection-and-application/README.md

 ⚡ PCB Defect Detection System
 📖 Overview

--Printed Circuit Boards (PCBs) are critical components in modern electronics, and even minor defects can lead to system failures.
+Printed Circuit Boards (PCBs) are critical components in modern electronics, and even minor defects can lead to system failures.
 This project presents an AI-powered defect detection system that automatically:

--Compares a golden PCB (reference) with a defected PCB
+Compares a golden PCB (reference) with a defected PCB

--Detects abnormal regions through image subtraction
+Detects abnormal regions through image subtraction

--Extracts Regions of Interest (ROIs) for detailed inspection
+Extracts Regions of Interest (ROIs) for detailed inspection

--Classifies defects using a deep learning model (EfficientNet-B4)
+Classifies defects using a deep learning model (EfficientNet-B4)

--Produces annotated images and prediction reports
+Produces annotated images and prediction reports

--A Streamlit web interface makes the system interactive, simple to use, and efficient for PCB quality inspection.
+A Streamlit web interface makes the system interactive, simple to use, and efficient for PCB quality inspection.

 🛠 Features